katiewimmer/datra/README.md

 # DATRA

-DATRA (working title) is an open-source library dedicated to increasing the transparency of ML datasets through calculating and visualizing bias.
+DATRA is an open-source library dedicated to increasing the transparency of ML datasets through calculating and visualizing bias.

 # Features